timmcginley/41934/Examples/IfcOpenShell/README.md

 ```

 If in the console / terminal do...
+*N.B.please change the model for the one you are using :)*

 ```python
 import ifcopenshell